-Fides allows engineers to describe and validate privacy in Git for real-time risk evaluation in CI and unparalleled rights orchestration power.
+Fides lets engineers describe privacy attributes in Git for effortless risk evaluation and rights orchestration.

 Fides is an open-source approach to shipping respectful systems and fixing siloed privacy workflows.
 It brings privacy guardrails into SDLC processes by letting engineers describe privacy characteristics and enforce privacy rules directly in code.
 This unlocks a world of PrivEng possibility: programmatic rights orchestration, privacy metadata tracking directly in Git, and automated privacy checks in the CI pipeline.